fflewddur/tophat/README.md

 # TopHat
 TopHat is [intended to be] an elegant system resource monitor for the GNOME shell.
-It's still very much a work-in-progress.
+It display CPU, memory, and network activity in the GNOME top bar.

 ## Requirements

-- GNOME 42+
+- GNOME 3.38 or newer
+- GIRepository (gir) bindings for the gtop system monitoring library (e.g., gir1.2-gtop-2.0 on Debian-based systems)

+## Tested against

+- CenOS Stream 9
+- Debian 11.3
+- Fedora 36
-- gir1.2-gtop-2.0
+- Ubuntu 22.04 LTS

 ## Contributing and dev notes